Keyfactor/aws-orchestrator/README.md

 ## Overview

 AWS Certificate Manager is a service that lets you easily provision, manage, and deploy public and private Secure Sockets Layer/Transport Layer Security (SSL/TLS) certificates for use with AWS services and your internal connected resources.
 SSL/TLS certificates are used to secure network communications and establish the identity of websites over the Internet as well as resources on private networks.
 AWS Certificate Manager removes the time-consuming manual process of purchasing, uploading, and renewing SSL/TLS certificates.
 The orchestrator supports Okta OAth authentication, as well as AWS IAM accounts.
 The Okta Support allows authentication against a 3rd party identity provider in AWS.
 From there you can get temporary credentials for a role that you setup in each AWS Account.

+This integration also supports the reading of existing certificate ACM key/value pair tags during inventory and adding these tags when adding new certificates.
+Modifying and adding ACM tags during certificate renewal, however, is NOT supported.
+This is due to the fact that the AWS API does not allow for ACM tag modification when updating a certificate in one step.
+This would need to be done in multiple steps, leading to the possibility of the certificate being left in an error state if any intermediate step were to fail.
+However, while the modification/addition of ACM tags is not supported, all existing ACM tags WILL remain in place during renewal.

 ### Documentation